highcharts/connectors-morningstar/docs/connectors/morningstar/performance.md

 ## Available data converters

-Currently the following data points are supported in the XRay converter:
+Currently the following data points are supported in the Performance converter:

 - **TrailingReturns**